jmagman/flutter-wiki/Writing-a-golden-file-test-for-package:flutter.md

 _(This page is referenced by comments in the Flutter codebase.)_

+**If you want to learn how to write a golden test for your package, see [the matchesGoldenFile API docs](https://api.flutter.dev/flutter/flutter_test/matchesGoldenFile.html).** This wiki page describes the special process specifically for the Flutter team itself.

 Golden file tests for `package:flutter` use [Flutter Gold](https://flutter-gold.skia.org/?query=source_type%3Dflutter) for baseline and version management of golden files.
 This allows for golden file testing on Linux, Windows, MacOS and Web across two CI environments (Cirrus and LUCI).
 If you have questions about [Flutter Gold](https://flutter-gold.skia.org/?query=source_type%3Dflutter), cc **@Piinks** on your pull request.

 ## Index